karawoo/icetest/README.md

 # 6 1982 iceoff   Lake G   53.51569   -137.4344           500          250
 ```

-### On the to-do list:

-* Check field types (numeric vs. character)
-* ...

 Feel free to [submit an issue](https://github.com/karawoo/icetest/issues)
-if you have any suggestions or notice any bugs.
+if you have suggestions or notice any bugs.